binraider/UmbracoCustomVBP/README.md

 # UmbracoCustomVBP
-A quick n dirty virtual path provider for .net - primarily Umbraco 7, as the logging will write to /App_Data/Logs
+A quick n dirty virtual path provider for .net - primarily Umbraco 7, as the test logging will write to /App_Data/Logs

 To Use:
 Place dll in the bin folder